laercioigorps/appliance-service-backend/README.md

 ```sh
     heroku create
   ```
-  you will receive the app name, and we will refer it as your_app_name.
+  You will receive the app name, and we will refer it as your_app_name.

   Add the SECRET_KEY environment variable:
   ```sh